Find Majority Element in an Array

 Solution steps

 1. To keep track of our current guess of the majority element, we declare a variable majorityCandidate and maintain a counter variable count.
-Initially, the value of both variables is equal to 0.
+Initially, the value of both variables is 0.

 2. Let's walk across the array.
 If the current element matches our guess, we increment the count by 1.
 If the current element doesn't match our guess, we decrement the count by 1.